Rubix982/Rubix982/README.md

+# Rubix982

-# About Me
+## About Me

 I'm a backend and infrastructure engineer learning my way through **cloud, security, and DevOps** — with a growing interest in how AI fits into all of it.

 This GitHub is where I try things out, experiment with ideas, and take notes on what I learn.
-Nothing here is final — just projects in progress, tools I’m playing with, and thoughts I’m writing down to get better at my craft.
+Nothing here is final — just projects in progress, tools I'm playing with, and thoughts I'm writing down to get better at my craft.
+There are learning notes, and proof-of-concept tools that reflect my curiosity across systems, security, and AI infrastructure.
+Many of these are early-stage — some are complete, some are seeds for future research.

-Lately, I’ve been exploring:
+Lately, I've been exploring:

 - Building small tools in Go and Rust
 - Working with orchestration systems like Temporal